dwai213/dwai213.github.io/src/_pages/resume.md

 -   Refactored mobility software for Pluto Fetch Rover to add robot functionalities such as rotating the rover in place and driving the rover with a joystick
 -   Primary Robotic 6 DOF Arm software engineer for MSTT on both SRL and Fetch Rover platform and responsible for demonstrating robustness in computer-vision assisted sample tube pick up in a broad spectrum of regolith

-**Mechatronics Graduate Researcher with Professor Tomizuka, UC Berkeley**           May 2011 –Present
+**Mechatronics Graduate Researcher with Professor Tomizuka, UC Berkeley**           May 2011 - Dec 2016

 -   Applied in simulation trajectory optimization, an optimal control technique, for motion planning for two satellites.
 Control goal is to have robust and precise tracking between the two satellites for free space optical communication
 -   Codeveloped state estimation technique, marginalized particle filter, for attitude estimation that offers faster convergence rates for less computation power